pudo/pudo.org/_posts/2012-05-15-shuttleworth.md

 As a demonstration of the kinds of tools needed, I spent a lot of time in October and January trying to to productize [OffenesParlament](http://offenesparlament.de), a legislative tracking site for the federal parliament.
 It allows citizens to easily search parliamentary business, speeches and to subscribe to updates about a specific topic or politician.
-The site has recently entered [entered its beta phase](http://okfn.de/2012/05/offenesparlament/) and we're now actively seeking more coders to help with the development.
+The site has recently entered [entered its beta phase](http://okfn.de/2012/05/offenesparlament/) and we're now actively seeking more coders to help with further development.

 But software along is not enough, so together with [fukami](http://foo.io) and the support of various NGOs ([OKFN](http://okfn.de), [CCC](http://ccc.de), [Digitale Gesellschaft](http://digitalegesellschaft.de) and the [Open Data Network](http://opendata-network.org/)), I helped to organize a [series of hackdays](http://hackday.net/) across Germany, in [Hamburg](http://pudo.org/2012/01/16/hackday-hamburg.html), Berlin and Cologne.